Lucas Dillon (judge): Later years

 Dillon inherited the family's lands at Newtown on his father's death in 1579.
-Older sources give his father's year of death as 1680.
+Older sources give his father's year of death as 1580.

 Execution of Nicholas Nugent

 Lucas's reputation suffered greatly through his sitting, together with his cousin Robert Dillon, as a judge in the trial of Nicholas Nugent for treason in 1582.
 Nicholas was accused of treason in the context of the rebellion of his nephew William Nugent.
 There had been a long and bitter feud between the Nugent and Dillon families.
 Nicholas had recently been appointed Chief Justice of the Common Pleas and Lucas's cousin Robert Dillon reportedly hoped to take Nugent's place.
 The trial of a senior judge on a treason charge was without precedent in England or Ireland.
 Both Dillons should have been disqualified from sitting as judges at his trial as one of the charges was that Nugent had plotted to kill them.
 The trial ended with Nugent's conviction and execution (on 6 April 1582), which caused grave public disquiet, (although he did at least have the benefit of trial by jury), and led to a claim that Irish-born judges were incapable of administering impartial justice.
 The Queen for a time altered her favourable opinion of Lucas, but after obtaining a series of private audiences with her during a lengthy visit to London in 1582 and 1583 he was restored to favour.
+He was apparently offered the vacant position of Lord Chief Justice of Ireland, but declined it.

 Perrot

 Dillon was by now acquiring powerful enemies, notably Thomas Butler, 10th Earl of Ormond, but he also had friends, including the new Lord Deputy, Sir John Perrot, appointed 1584.
 He was spoken of as a likely Lord Chancellor of Ireland, although his critics said that he was too corrupt for the post.
 Queen Elizabeth thought highly of him, apart from a period of coolness in their relationship after the death of Nicholas Nugent, and at one point was said to have offered him the office of Lord Chief Justice of Ireland (i.e. Chief Justice of the Queen's Bench).
 If the offer was made, it seems that his enemies had enough influence to block it.
-As some consolation for his failure to attain higher office he was in 1583 made Seneschal of the barony of Kilkenny West.
+As some consolation for his failure to attain higher office, he was in 1583 made Seneschal of the barony of Kilkenny West.